AsTheSeaRises/SAR/README.md

 The example below generates 3 transactions curl -v https://your_API_ID.execute-api.eu-west-2.amazonaws.com/?create=3

+By default the lambda timeout is 3 minutes - if you wish to create more events, consider increasing this time and also removing the sleep code in the lambda.

 Alternatively you can use Postman to test this.

 To view these events you can tail your Kinesis logs using Lumigo for example.